Acorns 5 year strategy

 Reports suggests that the number of these children may be considerably higher than previously assessed and it is estimated that there are significantly more than 2,000 children and young people in the region with life limiting or life threatening conditions.

-Last year, we supported around 800 of these children and almost 1,030 families, including those that are bereaved.
 The five year strategy, announced in 2013, aims to increase the numbers that may use our services by 50% to reach 960 and 1,290 respectively by 2018.

 Acorns chief executive David Strudley explains: “We intend to care for and support this increased number of children and families through a combination of activities and services.